msurdeanu/my-workflows-app/README.md

 #### REST API interface

 The app provides also a REST API interface that can be used to interact with the app in a programmatic mode.

+By default, the REST API is not enabled by default, but you can enable this feature by setting the following application config `my-workflows.config.features.rest-api.enabled` on `true`.

 Each user has a `token` field (usually 64 random characters) which represents the API token that can be used to authenticate REST API calls.
-The token is unique across all users, so, we cannot have two users with the same token.
+The token is unique across all users, so we cannot have two users with the same token.

-In order to authenticate all REST API calls, you need to fill URL parameter `token` for each request performed:
+To authenticate all REST API calls, you need to fill URL parameter `token` for each request performed:
 `GET:https://myworkflows.org/workflow-definitions?token={TOKEN}`.

 The following APIs are available for you: